monix/monix.io/_tut/docs/3x/reactive/observable-comparisons.md

   actors, with the exposed operators being awesome

-Reactive streaming libraries in general and the Monix `Observable` in particular are bad because they are good for modeling unidirectional communications, but it gets complicated if you want bidirectional communications (possible, but complicated), with actors being better at having dialogs.
+Reactive streaming libraries in general and the Monix `Observable` in particular are good for modeling unidirectional communications, but it gets complicated if you want bidirectional communications (possible, but complicated), with actors being better at having dialogs.